krishnajiraoh/my-learning-materials/Docker/Docker.md

 	• Docker rm deletes the writable layer

-Diff b/w image & container
+Diff b/w image & container:

 	• Container is an runtime/instance of image
 	• Multiple containers can point to a single image
 	• Share images, not containers